The "Corona traffic light" for classroom teaching

 Studies and internship abroad

 If you are not yet abroad, we advise you not to take up international mobility at this stage.
+Please note the information provided by the respective host university and the Federal Foreign Office.
+We also recommend that you plan your stay abroad in such a way that flights, accommodations and the like can be cancelled if necessary.
 The Federal Foreign Office has issued a worldwide travel warning in the course of the spread of the coronavirus.

 If you are abroad, please assess carefully whether you wish to continue your stay abroad or terminate it prematurely.
 When making your decision, you should take into account the restrictions on travel options, current infection rates, the strain on local health systems and the general security situation in your host country.